 Mummification is a rite known mostly from Egypt, in the times of the Pharaos.
 They used to be kept inside the pyramids or in the tombs of the Valley of the Kings.
-Today we may see Egyptian mummies on display in the Museum of Egypt, in Cairo.
+Today we may see ancient Egyptian mummies on display in the Museum of Egypt, in Cairo and in several other countries.

 The Kemal Atatürk Mausoleum in Ankara is also an example of a national leader being offered a huge mausoleum, but unlike Mao and Lenin with no mummification involved.
 As far as I know.